ESMValGroup/ESMValTool_Tutorial/_episodes/first_example_recipe.md

 Recipes are the instructions that you give to ESMValTool that tell it what you want to do.
 This includes four main sections: datasets, preprocessors, diagnostics and description.

   - datasets: what datasets you want to use, including
-    - the time range and time resolution,
+    - the time period and temporal resolution,
+    - the MIP (Model Intercomparison Project, like atmospheric MIP monthly data: amon),
-    - the MIP, ensemble member,
+    - ensemble member,
     - the experiment (i.e. historical, ssp125, etc.),
-    - and the grid type (CMIP6 only).
+    - and the grid type (necessary for CMIP6 only).

-  - preprocessors: general operations applied to a dataset before handling it in a diagnostic, listing
+  - preprocessors: general operations applied to a dataset before handling it in a diagnostic, defining
     - which preprocessor modules to apply,
-    - the order to apply them,
+    - the order in which they are applied,
     - and the preprocessor arguments.

     This section can also be optional, if no preprocessing is needed.